christopherbate/rock64-docker-ros/README.md

 Build and run (see below)

 # Building and Running a ROS package.
-ROS provides (a comprehensive set of Docker Images)[ https://hub.docker.com/_/ros ].
+ROS provides a comprehensive set of Docker Images): https://hub.docker.com/_/ros.

 You can use these images directly or build your own image.
 If you have dependencies, you will need to build your own base image.